TheSeeker713/thes33k3r/documents/devlog.md

 ---

+### December 10, 2025 - Afternoon
+**Deployment Config:** Enable Static Export for Cloudflare Pages

+With the Cinematic Engine locked and ready, deployment infrastructure needed optimization.
+Next.js configuration was updated to support static export for Cloudflare Pages deployment.

+**Configuration Changes** (`next.config.mjs`):
+- **Static Export Mode**: Set `output: 'export'` to generate fully static HTML/CSS/JS
+- **Image Optimization**: Set `images: { unoptimized: true }` to prevent Image component build errors in static mode
+- **Cloudflare Compatibility**: Static export ensures seamless deployment to Cloudflare Pages without serverless requirements

+**Why Static Export?**
+- No server-side rendering needed for this ARG experience
+- Faster page loads (pre-rendered at build time)
+- CDN-friendly (Cloudflare's edge network delivers static assets globally)
+- Perfect for the locked Cinematic Engine (no dynamic server logic until December 12th unlock)

+The transmission is now optimized for global distribution.
+December 12th will arrive at the same instant across all time zones.

+---

 ## **REFLECTION**

 From a mysterious transmission on November 29th to a fully-featured ARG experience with hidden puzzles, easter eggs, immersive audiovisual effects, and now a **locked Cinematic Narrative Engine** awaiting its December 12th debut—this project has been a journey of creative iteration, problem-solving, and user experience refinement.

 Each commit represented a decision, a fix, or a new feature.
 Some commits were moments of inspiration (the CRT TV, the easter eggs, the Cinematic Engine pivot).
-Others were technical pragmatism (video compression, autoplay fixes, TypeScript migration, feature locks).
+Others were technical pragmatism (video compression, autoplay fixes, TypeScript migration, feature locks, deployment optimization).
 Together, they built something that feels alive—a transmission from an alternate reality, waiting to be deciphered.

 The S33K3R TRANSMISSION is live.
 The puzzle is solvable.
 The secrets are hidden but discoverable.
 The Cinematic Narrative Engine is visible but locked.
 And the countdown to December 12th has begun.